 Given these challenges, we have been forced to contrive our own baselines, and this despite the fact that we claim no special expertise in making long-term projections.
 Our basic rule, therefore, has been minimalism.
 We have avoiding making up numbers wherever we possibly could, and have rather relied as heavily as possible on existing, widely known and well vetted projections for all key indicators, which we’ve done by updating these projections for the recent history that has transpired since they were published.

 When doing this updating, we have been forced to make a few assumptions.
 For example, we’ve chosen to “smooth” historical data when merging it with projected data to avoid any unrealistically abrupt transitions.
 And (like others before us) we have used “downscaling” methods to derive plausible national estimates from pre-existing analyses that are aggregated at the regional level.

-More specifically, we combine recent historical GDP and CO2 emission intensity growth rates with projected growth rates from the IMF (for near term GDP growth) and McKinsey and Co. (for projections of longer-term GDP growth and emission intensity changes), to produce annualized projections of future GDP and CO2 emissions intensity.
+More specifically, we combine recent historical GDP and CO2 emission intensity growth rates with projected growth rates from the IMF (for near term GDP growth) and IPCC (for projections of longer-term GDP growth and emission intensity changes), to produce annualized projections of future GDP and CO2 emissions intensity.
 The product of the projected GDP and CO2 emission intensity yields national CO2 emission pathways.
-For non-CO2 emissions, we use projected growth rates from the US EPA.
+For non-CO2 emissions, we also use projected growth rates from IPCC.